 Here are the steps to do it:

-The primary benefit of this method is that your ISP cannot see you are using Tor.
+The primary benefit of this method is that your ISP cannot see that you are using Tor.
 It only sees a block of encrypted traffic going to your VPN server, which looks like normal VPN use.

-4.2.
-Method 2: VPN over Tor (Not recommended)
+6.2.
+Method 2: VPN over Tor (not recommended)

 This method reverses the process and is not recommended for most people.
 It means you try to route your VPN connection through the Tor network.

-- Step 1: Open the Tor Browser first.
+- Open the Tor Browser first.

 This setup is extremely difficult, as most VPN apps do not support this configuration.
 Even if you succeed, the connection will be incredibly slow.
 Tor is already slow due to its 3-node design, and forcing heavy VPN encryption through that slow network makes the internet almost unusable.

-The most important reason to avoid this is the security risk.
-The final “Exit Node” in the Tor network can see your internet traffic.
-This means the volunteer running that node could potentially see your unencrypted traffic on its way to your VPN, which might include your VPN login credentials.
+This means the volunteer running that node could potentially see unencrypted traffic on its way to the VPN, which might include login credentials.
 It exposes sensitive information to the most vulnerable part of the Tor network.

-5. FAQs about Does Tor have a built-in VPN
+9. FAQs about Does Tor have a built-in VPN

 Let’s answer a few other common questions about using Tor and VPNs.